Routing requests and serving content with Sitelets

 // Returned Content: (determined by .With())

-• Objects with an [EndPoint] attribute are prefixed with the given path segment.
+[EndPoint]attribute are prefixed with the given path segment.

 [EndPoint("/test/{number}/{name}")]